Lviv High Castle: History

+In the 15th century the castle was recognized as the most powerful fortification in Ruthenian lands.
+Under Polish rule the castle was managed by starosts appointed by the monarch.
+Direct oversight of the fortifications was performed by burgraves who served as starosts' deputies.
+The castle's cellars and towers were also used to hold prisoners, including Teutonic knights captured at the Battle of Grunwald.
+The castle's strategic importance rose following the increase in frequency of Tatar raids in the mid-15h century, and its fortifications underwent repair works under the rule of Casimir IV Jagiellon.
+In 1498 and 1509 it withstood sieges by Moldavians and their Ottoman allies.
+The castle's main tower was damaged by a major fire which engulfed Lviv in 1527.
+In 1537, the castle witnessed a rebellion known as the Chicken War against Polish king Sigismund I the Old and his wife Bona Sforza.

 The castle was rebuilt and repaired many times.
 In the times of Khmelnytsky Uprising it was taken by Cossack forces of Colonel Maksym Kryvonis in October 1648.
 In 1704, when Lviv was occupied by Swedes the castle was heavily damaged.
 In 1777, Austrians initiated disassembling of fortifications around the castle.

 In the 19th century, the then destroyed castle was taken apart and new facilities were built in its place.
 The fortification was strengthened, trees were planted on the hill's slope, and a park was constructed.
-On the place where the castle once stood, a Union of Lublin Mound was constructed in 1869, dedicated to the 300-years of the Union of Lublin.
+On the place where the castle once stood, the Union of Lublin Mound was constructed in 1869, dedicated to the 300-years of the Union of Lublin.
 Currently, an observation platform is located atop the kurgan.
 In 1957, a 141-meter tall television tower was constructed on a ridge of the hill (see picture).

 In 2004-2005, there were talks of reconstructing a stone castle on the hill.
 The project gained some support and opposition.
 However, at this time, plans for the construction of the castle are not realistic.